imisi99/AlgoExpert/README.md

 # Algo-expert
-This is a repo for all the solutions of the algo-expert questions
+This is a repo for all my solutions of the algo-expert questions